 I guess, somewhere in between meeting Bear and moving in with Bear, my contraception didn’t really seem that important.
 We talked about it.
 I’m not a crazy bitch who goes around deliberately trying to get pregnant with random men.
 (Obviously: I’m 31 with NO babies.)
 We kinda decided something together …

 I would deliberately not take my pill.

 As in, not just forget to take it, or puke it up, or take two just in case I threw it up, but just not take it.
 We wouldn’t be deliberately trying to get pregnant, but we wouldn’t be deliberately avoiding it either.

 “Shall we leave it up to fate?”

 The suspected dementia business then came up.
 It wasn’t the right time to have a baby, so we planned to be super careful.
 Using an app on my phone, we managed to figure out when I was ovulating so that we could AVOID baby-making.
 He made a conscious effort to pull out like a horny 15-year-old too.
 Sometimes. (*I’m aware pulling out is not effective contraception.)
 We weren’t exactly vigilant though.
-I tracked everything on the app, mostly because when I AM ready to have a baby, I want to be damn ready.
-But we were NOT careful.
-At all.
-Despite saying that we would be careful, we were far from it.
+I tracked everything on the app, mostly because when I AM ready to have a baby I want to be damn ready, but we were NOT careful.
+Not at all.
+Despite saying that we would be, we were far from it.
 He forgot to pull out more often than not, and it seemed that I was horny as fuck when I ovulated.
 I don’t know what happened really, but it just seemed like whenever sex wasn’t allowed to be on the table, it was well and truly on the fucking table.